 • Apply principles of diagnostic neuroimaging for guiding evaluation and management decisions in neurocritical care

-Maximize your readiness for the subspeciality certification examination in neurocritical care with the Neurocritical Care Review online course.
-Experience the sessions from the live course at your own pace.
-This online course features 14 hours of course content, pre- and posttest, and accompanying module materials.
-It is intended for all practitioners seeking a comprehensive review of neurology board topics.ÊParticipants are eligible to receive 14 hours of CE/ACE and MOC.
+Expand your neurocritical care knowledge and maximize your readiness for the subspeciality certification examination in neurocritical care with the Neurocritical Care Review Course online.
+Experience the online course at your own pace.
+Featuring 20 hours of course content, pre- and posttest, and accompanying module materials including a 100-question practice test.
+This course is intended for all practitioners seeking a comprehensive review of neurology board topics.
+Participants are eligible to receive 20 hours of ACE and MOC.

 Evaluate current concepts in clinical evaluation of neurocritical care diseases managed in a typical neurocritical care practice, review key concepts in comprehensive multisystem care of the critically ill patient with neurologic diseases and conditions, and explore principles of diagnostic neuroimaging for guiding evaluation and management decisions in neurocritical care.